MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 The following section is a list of the individual configurations:

-* **Use headers for schema discovery**: When this option is selected, it instructs the connector to ignore the first record of each CSV file as a data record and use it as a header record (that is, that has the names of each field.)
-If this option isn't selected, the connector gives a generic name to each field (for example, Attribute1, Attribute2, etc.)  and use the first row as a data record.
+* **Use headers for schema discovery**: When this option is selected, it instructs the connector to treat the first record of each CSV file as a header record and not identity data record.
+If this option isn't selected, the connector assigns the name *Attribute* with an appended unique incremented integer value (for example, *Attribute1*, *Attribute2*, etc.) and treats the first row of as an identity data record.
 * **Values separator**: This character separates the fields (that is, values) of the CSV records.
 The comma (,) is the default, but any alphanumeric character that can be printed is allowed.
 * **Multivalue separator**: This type of separator is used to delimit the individual values of a multi–valued string (for example, proxy addresses) or reference attributes (for example, subordinates.)
 The default is a semi-colon (;) but any printable alphanumeric character is acceptable.
 * **Text qualifier**: When a string value contains characters that would otherwise be interpreted as delimiters (for example, such as commas), it requires that the value be qualified so that the CSV parser can correctly interpret the string as a single field.
 The double quotes (") are the default, but any alphanumeric character that can be printed is allowed.